 The deskless workforce, estimated to be 80% of all workers globally, refers to jobs that don’t require sitting at a desk or computer in order to be completed.
 Deskless workers can perform their jobs in a single location or multiple locations during the course of a day, but are referred to as mobile workers if they do the latter.
-The mobile workforce is part of the broader global deskless workforce.
+The mobile workforce, which might include field workers and home health providers, is part of the broader global deskless workforce.

 Some of the top industries for deskless workers include agriculture, retail, manufacturing, construction/real estate, education, and restaurants/hospitality.
 These businesses rely on robust scheduling software to ensure that their employees are managed efficiently.
 These solutions will often include or integrate with payroll or timesheet software to ensure end-to-end management of deskless workforces.